I value honesty, so every question in this FAQ has been asked of me at least three times. Full disclosure: sometimes by the same person.

 It changes year to year.
 Which is to say, the video game varies.
-In all seriousness, I home-school my older daughter (just because I can and enjoy it, not because of Extreme Views), and that takes a lot of time.
-I’m a submissions editor for Uncanny Magazine, and I also manage SFWA‘s Estates Project (helping people contact the rights holders for the work of deceased SF&F writers).
-I try to carve out time for conventions and other business-related travel at least four times a year.
+In all seriousness, I am a mother to small children, an occasional political activist, a language nut, and a tabletop RPGer.
+I also manage SFWA‘s Estates Project (helping people contact the rights holders for the work of deceased SF&F writers).
+I try to carve out time for conventions and other business-related travel a few times a year.

 How can you stand living in Los Angeles?

 I love sunlight.
 I love the ocean.
 I love having anything I could possibly want to do, see, listen to, taste, or learn within a day’s drive.
 I love movies and television.
 I love palm trees and hibiscus.
 I love hearing a dozen different languages on a single shopping trip.
 I love knowing I can get a direct flight to almost any major hub in the world.
 I love standing right on the pulse of humanity, even if it is a noisy and chaotic pulse.
 I’m a city girl at heart – the bigger the better – and I’m solar powered.
 So it’s hard to imagine a place where I’d fit better.